astropy/astropy/docs/nddata/utils.rst

     PartialOverlapError: Arrays overlap only partially.

-2D Cutout from a `~astropy.coordinates.SkyCoord` position
+2D Cutout from a `~astropy.coordinates.SkyCoord` Position
 ---------------------------------------------------------

 The input ``position`` can also be specified as a `~astropy.coordinates.SkyCoord`, in which case a `~astropy.wcs.WCS` object must be input via the ``wcs`` keyword.

-First, let's define a `~astropy.coordinates.SkyCoord` position and a `~astropy.wcs.WCS` object for our data (usually this would come from your FITS header)::
+First, we define a `~astropy.coordinates.SkyCoord` position and a `~astropy.wcs.WCS` object for our data (usually this would come from your FITS header)::